Axinom/mosaic-media-template/services/vod-to-live/service/README.md

 as an experimental service, some refinements and improvements are likely still needed.

+The root `package.json` excludes the VOD-to-Live Service from the global `build`, `clean`, and `dev:services` scripts.
+And the Jest tests are not run from the root either.

 ## Overview

 The VOD-to-Live Service is a customizable component of the Media solution that